 After a device has been categorized, the rule used to profile the device is associated with that device.
 If the device disconnects from the network and later reconnects, device profiler confirms that the device still matches the rule.
 If the device does not match its associated rule, device profiler can disable the device or notify the administrator by using events and alarms.
 Rule confirmation is an optional setting.
 This setting can be applied globally on the rule itself or individually on a profiled device.

-To manage device profiler, you have the option of creating administrators known as device managers with an administrator profile that limits their permissions within FortiNAC.
+To manage device profiler, you have the option of creating administrative users known as device managers with an admin profile that limits their permissions within FortiNAC.
 Creating additional users with limited permissions to manage new devices frees your regular IT staff to perform other tasks.